How Amortization Affects Your Business Taxes

 Amortization is a legitimate expense of doing business and this expense can be used to reduce your company's taxable income.
 The current year's amortization expenses, like depreciation expenses for the year, should appear on your company's income statement or profit and loss statement.

 An amortization calculation is included when a company prepares its income tax return for all allowable assets that are being amortized.
 IRS Form 4562, Depreciation and Amortization, is used for the calculation.
-The form includes both depreciation and calculation of depreciation for listed property as well as amortization.
+The form includes both depreciation and calculation of depreciation for a listed property as well as amortization.

 New assets are listed first, then assets that are continuing to be amortized are listed next.
 The calculations are then transferred to the main tax return form, which can vary depending on the type of business.